palikar/gosweeper/README.md

 -   size 16x16 (40 mines)
 -   size 30x30 (120 mines)

 Flags are marked with &ldquo;P&rdquo;.
+You can also restart the game by clicking the dot near the to bar.